Main content | back to top

 We are proceeding with the Quest carbon capture and storage project, a world first application of CCS technology to an oil sands development and now one of a handful of world scale CCS projects in development or operation globally.
 Beginning in 2015, Quest will see some 35% of the CO2 emissions from the Scotford Upgrader captured and safely stored over 2 km deep underground at a rate of over 1 million tonnes per year.

-We work with our aboriginal neighbours to understand and seek to address their concerns and interest in our development activities, meeting many hundreds of times over the past decade and investing more than $1.25 billion with aboriginal contractors since 2006 – an important demonstration of the efforts we have made to see benefits flow to communities in the form of education, training and employment.
+We work with our Aboriginal neighbours to understand and seek to address their concerns and interest in our development activities, meeting many hundreds of times over the past decade and investing more than $1.7 billion with Indigenous-owned businesses and contractors since 2005 – an important demonstration of the efforts we have made to see benefits flow to communities in the form of education, training and employment.

 Joint Review Panel Filings